aofg/docs/client/README.md

 - **Safe** — allow to user decide what kind of information is available for module (read\write rights)
 - **Strict** — strong conventions and one-way to implement

-Here is born next structure:
+Here is born the next structure:

 ![](/_static/client-structure-0.png)

+**Binary** is a final execution file of game.
+Any part of game

 [Unity3d]:https://unity3d.com
 [csharp]:#CSharp